Oatworm/MathLibrary.cmd/README.md

 There are two scripts in this repo:
 * MathLibrary.cmd
   * This is the script that does all the math.
 To use it, type in the equation like so: `MathLibrary.cmd 1 + 2`.
 At the present time, it can also handle subtraction (`MathLibrary.cmd 2 - 1`), multiplication (`MathLibrary.cmd 2 * 1`), division (`MathLibrary.cmd 2 / 1`), and comparison (`MathLibrary.cmd 2 com 1`).
+  * Subroutines in the script can be reused in other scripts.
+To do so, copy the desired subroutine and all subroutines below it and paste the resulting code into the other script.
 * UnitTest.cmd
   * This is the script used to test MathLibrary.cmd's performance and accuracy.
 You can test individual functions by including the arithmetic symbol as an argument - for example, `UnitTest.cmd +` will run addition tests.
 If you supply no argument, it'll run all tests.